FAQ sponsor licence UK immigration

 Once you have gathered your supporting documents, you will be in a position to submit your online application form and pay the fee for the sponsor licence.

-4. How costly is the fee for a UK Worker Sponsor Licence?
+4. How much is the fee for a UK Worker Sponsor Licence?

-The fees to obtain a sponsor licence are as follows:
+The fees for a small or charitable sponsor are as follows:

-• To apply for a Worker and Temporary Worker sponsor licence simultaneously, you will have to pay £536.
+• To apply for a Worker and Temporary Worker sponsor licence simultaneously, you will pay £536.

 • If you apply to add a Worker licence to an existing Temporary Worker licence, there is no fee.

-• If you apply Temporary Worker licence to an existing Worker licence, there is no fee.
+• If you apply to add a Temporary Worker licence to an existing Worker licence, there is no fee.

-• To get a Worker and Temporary Worker sponsor licence simultaneously, you will have to pay £1476.
+• To get a Worker and Temporary Worker sponsor licence, you will pay £1,476.

-• To get a Worker licence, you will have to pay £536.
+• To get a Temporary Worker licence, you will pay £536.

-The “Register of licensed sponsors: Workers” the list of UK organisations and businesses who have been approved as Sponsors by the Home Office, under the Worker and Temporary Worker categories.
+The “Register of licensed sponsors: Workers” is a list of UK organisations and businesses who have been approved as Sponsors by the Home Office, under the Worker and Temporary Worker categories.

 When your Licence is approved your name will appear in the list as an approved Sponsor.